 It’s easy to compare yourself to fitness influencers, that girl who is always running in your neighborhood, or that person in your CrossFit class who seems invincible.
 Comparing yourself to others is something so many of us do automatically, but it’s important to remember that your fitness is your fitness.

 Focus on improving for yourself.
 Compete against yourself.
-To move forward and improve, you have to follow your path of fitness and ZOZOFIT can help you on that journey!
+To move forward and improve, you have to follow your path of fitness and let ZOZOFIT help you on that journey!
 Check out how our technology when you use it with the ZOZOSUIT can help guide you along the way.